DFreds/lib-dfreds-ui-extender/README.md

 ### Register Scene Control

 A scene control is a button that is located on a specific layer.
+Under the hood, this uses the `getSceneControlButtons` hook.

 <img src="docs/scene-control.png"/>